franzholz/agency/README.md

 ## Compatibility

-TYPO3 12 has new requirement for front end user passwords
+TYPO3 has new requirements for front end user passwords

 * At least 8 chars
 * At least one number